OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 Create a random surface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now let's create a new map.
+First set the computational region to the default
+bounds with :menuselection:`Settings --> Region --> Set region`, ticking
-Select :menuselection:`Raster --> Generate
+"Set from default region", and clicking [Ok].
+Next select :menuselection:`Raster --> Generate
 surfaces --> Fractal surface` from the menu (near the bottom);
-give your new map a name; adjust any options you like in the Options
+give your new map a name; and adjust any options you like in the "Optional"
 tab (the defaults are fine); and click [Run].
 You can then [Close] the
 *r.surf.fractal* module's dialog window.